 Ridesharing Insurance in Pennsylvania: What's Going On?

-In the meantime, if you’re a driver in a ridesharing service, talk with your insurance agent to make sure you’re fully covered.
-Personal auto policies generally don’t cover commercial uses (such as driving for pay), but in Pennsylvania, Progressive is now offering ridesharing insurance.
-Passengers should talk with their agent as well, because ridesharing companies don’t always carry as much insurance as cabs.
+Talk with your insurance agent to make sure you're fully covered.
+Personal auto policies generally don't necessarily cover commercial uses such as driving for pay.
+Passengers should talk with their agent as well because ridesharing companies don't always carry as much insurance as cabs.

 Car Accidents: What Pennsylvania Requires for Filing a Claim